emacs-mirror/emacs/mps/manual/source/topic/thread.rst

     On Unix platforms, the MPS suspends and resumes threads by sending them signals.
-There's a shortage of available signals that aren't already dedicated to other purposes (for example, LinuxThreads uses ``SIGUSR1`` and ``SIGUSR2``), so the MPS uses ``SIGXCPU`` and ``SIGXFSZ``.
+There's a shortage of available signals that aren't already dedicated to other purposes (for example, ValGrind uses ``SIGUSR1`` and ``SIGUSR2``), so the MPS uses ``SIGXCPU`` and ``SIGXFSZ``.
 This means that programs must not mask these two signals.